akhamidogit/dataviz/critique-by-design.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/akhamidogit/dataviz/main/sketch%200.jpg" alt="Tableau Scatter Plot Sketch" width="70%" style="border:1px solid #ccc; border-radius:8px; padding:4px; background:#fafafa;">
 </p>
-*em>My initial exploration in Tableau, mapping the two change metrics against each other.*
+*My initial exploration in Tableau, mapping the two change metrics against each other.*

 However, I realized this approach went beyond the assignment's scope, which was to redesign the visualization using only the *initial dataset*.
 While a valuable personal endeavor, I decided to set the Tableau attempt aside and refocus on redesigning the core presentation of the original two metrics.